Facing labor shortage, Iowa launches ambitious campaign to attract skilled workers

 RELATED POST: MIDWEST JOBS PLENTIFUL, BUT NO TAKERS

-“We’ve got a strong economy right now,” he said.
+“We’ve got a strong economy right now,” she said.
 “If our businesses see that and they want to grow, and we're not able to find the talent here in the state, […] then our members are going to have to do operations in other states.”

 Iowa officials have also launched an online campaign, called “This Is Iowa,” that they hope will attract new residents.
 The public-private partnership aims to change that perception of Iowa as a farming community filled with corn and cattle.